neumino/neumino.github.io/movies.md

-### SuperFly
+### Gotti
-*Released on 2018-06-13, vote average 7.4*
+*Released on 2018-06-15, vote average 6.3*

-Career criminal Youngblood Priest wants out of the Atlanta drug scene, but as he ramps up sales, one little slip up threatens to bring the whole operation down before he can make his exit.
+John Gotti rises to the top of the New York underworld to become the boss of the Gambino crime family.
+His life takes a tumultuous turn as he faces tragedy, multiple trials and a prison sentence.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Y5IxGgf3d3A?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/D_nv-5xCp50?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>